open-contracting-extensions/ocds_sustainability_extension/README.md

 }
 ```

-If only the broad goal is known, create a single entry using the broad code
+If only the broad goal is known, create a single entry using the broad code:

 ```json
 {